JuliaGPU/GPUArrays.jl/README.md

 # JLArray

-The `JLArray` is a `GPUArray` which doesn't run on the GPU and rather uses Julia's multithreading as its backend.
-It serves as a fallback for testing compatibility with `GPUArray`s in cases where a GPU does not exist and also serves as a way to force multithreading for broadcasted/mapped/etc. operations.
+The `JLArray` is a `GPUArray` which doesn't run on the GPU and rather uses Julia's async constructs as its backend.
+It serves as a fallback for testing compatibility with `GPUArray`s in cases where a GPU does not exist and as a reference implementation.
 It is constructed as follows:

 ```julia
 gA = JLArray(A)